Grrrben/example-api/README.md

 ### docker && compose

 This is a dockerised app.
-Just run docker-compose up:
+Linked together with `compose`, so just run docker-compose up:

 ```
 docker-compose up

+# after changes in the dockerfile, use
+docker-compose up --build
 ```

-### Access
+### access

 The API is listening on port 8080. http://localhost:8080/

 ### endpoints

-You can search for users only, retrieving a list of repos:
+You can search for users, retrieving a list of repos:
 - `http://localhost:8080/github/user/grrrben/`

 Or search the code of a user, you will retrieve a list of hits